Russia's Bashneft protects refineries with anti-drone nets, reports say

-April 19 (Reuters) - Russian oil and gas company Bashneft has equipped key facilities at its refineries with anti-drone nets, local news agencies cited the head of the Russian republic of Bashkortostan as saying on Friday.
+(Reuters) -Russian oil and gas company Bashneft has equipped key facilities at its refineries with anti-drone nets, local news agencies cited the head of the Russian republic of Bashkortostan as saying on Friday.

 Radiy Khabirov said the company headquartered in Bashkortostan in the Urals mountains was in talks with Russia's defence ministry about boosting the security of its refineries, following a series of Ukrainian drone attacks on such facilities in many parts of Russia.